 - Red vs. green lentils: French green lentils (Puy lentils) tend to hold their shape a lot better, but I usually have a lot more red lentils on hand, so I've used the latter.
 You can totally swap the red lentils with green lentils or use a lentil mixture, just make sure it's cooked!

 - Tomato puree vs. tomato paste.
 I use tomato puree since that's more traditional, but you can substitute with tomato paste if that's easier to get.
+You can also check out one of these tomato paste substitutes!.
 Just note that tomato paste is more concentrated.

 - Cheese toppings.
 If you prefer a vegetarian shepherd's pie, you can add use regular butter in the mash, and top with some sharp cheddar cheese (or vegan cheese!) before baking the pie.